Alamy: Criticism

 On 16 February 2015, Alamy informed its members of changes to the contributor contract.
-These changes were condemned by the photography industry bodies, the National Union of Journalists and Editorial Photographers UK (EPUK) who said "Alamy, it seems is trying to establish a perpetual and irrevocable contract with images that they have previously sold on our behalf at a time when this was not the case, which allows them to continue selling them even after the contract with the photographer has been terminated. ...
+These changes were condemned by the photography industry bodies, the National Union of Journalists, and Editorial Photographers UK (EPUK) who said "Alamy, it seems is trying to establish a perpetual and irrevocable contract with images that they have previously sold on our behalf at a time when this was not the case, which allows them to continue selling them even after the contract with the photographer has been terminated. ...
 The provision would last for the full term of copyright and we see it as unreasonably extensive."
 Alamy responded by stating that the changes only reflect the company work style and do not represent a significant shift.
-Their reply, in turn, was characterized by the documentary photographer and Alamy contributor David Hoffman as "misleading and evasive".
+In turn, their reply was characterized by the documentary photographer and Alamy contributor David Hoffman as "misleading and evasive".

 Alamy has been criticized for claiming copyright of public domain or otherwise freely licensed images.
 Carol M. Highsmith sued Alamy in July 2016 for selling photographs without attribution she had donated to the Library of Congress.
 License Compliance Services, part of Alamy, had also sent an e-mail to the "This is America!" foundation, a foundation that was founded by Highsmith.
-The e-mail stated "We have seen that an image or image(s) represented by Alamy has been used for online use by your company.
-According to Alamy’s records your company doesn’t have a valid license for use of the image(s)." and demanded to pay a settlement fee of $120 for the infringement Highsmith was accused of.
+The e-mail stated: "We have seen that an image or image(s) represented by Alamy has been used for online use by your company.
+According to Alamy's records your company doesn't have a valid license for use of the image(s)."
+It further demanded a settlement fee of $120 for the infringement Highsmith was accused of.
 The photograph in question was not an infringement but an original work of authorship of Highsmith.
-Highsmith's claim was dismissed because she had signed away her copyrights, putting the photographs in the public domain.
+The claim by Highsmith was dismissed because she had signed away her copyrights, putting the photographs in the public domain.

+In 2023, Neue Zürcher Zeitung journalists found works by Iranian artist Meysam Azarneshin on Alamy's website.
+Although not being authentic photographs, the images were not marked as such or labeled as work of an artificial intelligence.
+When confronted, Alamy stated that an image in question has not been created by an AI but was a "composite" image, a mix of elements from multiple other images.
+Alamy responded that it would actively remove AI generated content.